 useCalendarApp Reference

-useCalendarApp(config: CalendarAppConfig) is the hook that connects the DayFlow core to your React components.
+useCalendarApp(config: CalendarAppConfig) is the hook that connects the DayFlow core to your application.
 Pass a single configuration object to register views, feed initial events, toggle optional UI, and connect lifecycle callbacks.
 This guide breaks down every available option.

 Quick Start